 Don’t sacrifice flavour for style

 I LOVE good-looking cakes, and at Anges, we spend ages swirling and twirling frosting until it’s just right.
-But that’s kind of pointless if the thing doesn’t taste good, don’t you think?
+Because no matter how beautiful a cake looks, nobody will remember the fondant swirls if it tastes like plaster of paris.
 That’s the reason we use buttercream and ganache instead of fondant, in addition to really top-quality ingredients.
 So make sure you choose some killer flavour combos and a baker with mad pastry skills.

 Don’t DIY